Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Non-thermal particle production in star clusters

 In contrast, during the ST phase, the shock's radius and velocity scale as $R_{\rm sh}(t) = R_{\rm st} (t/t_{\rm st})^{2/5}$ and $u_{\rm sh}(t) = dR_{\rm sh}/dt = (2/5)\, R_{\rm sh}(t) /t$.
 As we show below, the amount of accelerated particles during the two phases is roughly the same.

 For a constant shock speed, the CR distribution at the shock is given by the usual power-law with exponential cut-off

-Eq.~\eqref{eq:f_snr} is identical to Eq.~\eqref{eqn:fs}, with the exception of the exponential term which differs in maximum momentum, as it will be defined below.
+Eq.~\eqref{eq:f_snr} is identical to Eq.~\eqref{eqn:fs}, with the exception of the exponential term which differs in maximum momentum (see below).
 Also, note that the numerical value of the slope $s_{\rm sn}$ can be different from the $s_{\rm wts}$ that appears in Eq.~\eqref{eqn:fs}.
+For SNR we expect Mach numbers larger than the WTS one.
+Typical shock speeds in the ejecta dominated phase are $\gtrsim 5000$ km s$^{-1}$ while the temperature in the bubble ranges between $10^6$ and $10^7$ K \citep{El-Badry+2019MNRAS,Rodriguez+2025}, implying a sound speed of a few hundreds km/s.
+Hence Mach numbers between 10 and 50 are expected.
+This allows for efficient magnetic field amplification which typically results in spectra steeper than $p^{-4}$.
+Results from simulations \citep{Haggerty-Caprioli:2020} as well as direct observations of isolated SNRs suggest spectral slopes between 4.2 and 4.4 \cite[see, e.g.,][]{Morlino-Caprioli:2012, Caprioli:2012}.
 Finally, we assume that the acceleration efficiency remains constant during the ED and ST phases as suggested by results from particle-in-cell simulations \cite[e.g.][]{Caprioli-Spitkovsky:2014}.
 The amount of CRs produced by a single SNR during the ED phase is

 where $u_{\rm sh}/4=u_{\rm ed}/4$ is the downstream speed and we have used $u_{\rm ed} dt= dR_{\rm sh}$.
 For later times, usually it is assumed that the shock keeps accelerating particles at least up to the beginning of the radiative phase.
 However, a SN exploding inside hot bubbles usually becomes subsonic before becoming radiative \citep{Parizot+2004}; hence, for the ST phase we integrate up to the {\it turn-off} time $t_{\rm to}$, namely the moment when the shock speed becomes equal to the sound speed.
 We obtain: